ZhouYing-SEU/Page-of-Zhou-s-Research-Group/content/authors/徐熠/_index.md

     url: ''

 # Short bio (displayed in user profile at end of posts)
-bio: A doctoral student at Southeast University.
+bio: A Ph.D. candidate at Southeast University.
 Recently research focuses on healthcare facilities.